expo/router/docs/docs/guides/index.md

     <View>
       <Text
         onPress={() => {
-          // Go back to the previous screen navigation.goBack();
+          // Go back to the previous screen using the imperative API.
+          // highlight-next-line
+          navigation.goBack();
         }}
       >